About UrbanLab

 Martin Felsen, FAIA

 Martin Felsen, FAIA, co-founded UrbanLab with Sarah Dunn.
-He is a registered architect in Illinois, Michigan, Colorado, and New York.
+He is a registered licensed architect in Illinois, Michigan, Indiana, Colorado, and New York.
 He was educated at Virginia Tech (B.Arch), and Columbia University (MS-AAD).
 Martin is a Fellow of the American Institute of Architects and a Professor in the Illinois Institute of Technology’s (IIT) College of Architecture.

 After working for Eisenman Architects, Stan Allen Architects and 1100 Architects in New York, he and partner Sarah Dunn established UrbanLab, an architecture and urban design firm.
 UrbanLab aims to synthesize diverse methodologies, technical innovation, and hybrid vocabularies drawn equally from architecture and its complex urban and natural contexts.
 Built work to date includes houses, housing, mixed-use buildings, restaurants, installations, and urban infrastructural projects.